Samuel R. Heywood: Personal life and death

 In addition to serving as president of the Heywood Boot and Shoe Company, Heywood served as a member of the City Council in 1859, 1872, and 1873.
 He was also a member of the Plymouth Congregational Church.
 Heywood married Harriet Butler Milliken in 1856, and had five children.
 His older son Frank E. Heywood served as Treasurer of the Heywood Boot and Shoe Company, and his younger son, Albert S., graduated from Massachusetts Institute of Technology in 1892.

-Heywood died in Worcester on May 27, 1913 and was buried in Rural Cemetery.
+Heywood died in Worcester on May 27, 1913.